Oklahoma Divorce Procedures

 Initial Phase of Oklahoma Divorce Procedure

 After the Petitioner files a Petition, the court clerk issues a Summons.
 The intention of this Summons is to notify the Respondent that the divorce has been filed.
 Simultaneously, the lawyer of the Petitioner can apply for a temporary order.
-These orders prohibit the divorcing partners from executing some things.
+These orders prohibit the divorcing partners from executing some activities.
 For each temporary request made by the divorcing partners, they have to testify in the court.

-The divorce papers are directed to a special officer or the Deputy of the Sheriff's Office for service, except in the following conditions.
+The divorce papers are directed to a special officer or the Deputy of the Sheriff's Office for service, except in the following conditions:

 • The Respondent is missing and service is made by publication